aldebaro/ai6g/README.md

 # ai6g
-Software for the tutorial "Artificial intelligence / machine learning in 5G / 6G mobile networks"
+Software for the tutorial "Artificial intelligence / machine learning in 5G / 6G mobile networks" by Aldebaro Klautau at SBrT'2022 in Santa Rita, Brazil.
+Several people contributed and the notebooks give the credits.

 ## Conventions